ag-shr/Movie-ticket-booking-app/README.md

    include any confidential customer information.
  - The system must automatically log out all customers after a period of inactivity.
- - The system should not leave any cookies on the customer’s computer containing the user’s password.
+ - The system should not leave any cookies on the customerâ€™s computer containing the userâ€™s password.
- - The system’s back-end servers shall only be accessible to authenticated administrators.
+ - The systemâ€™s back-end servers shall only be accessible to authenticated administrators.
  - Sensitive data will be encrypted before being sent over insecure connections like the internet.

-**2. Resilience –**
+**2. Resilience â€“**

  - The system must be fault tolerant where it recovers current session data as well as persistent data in case of any failure.